Honduras government fails to extend anti-corruption mission

 “We did not reach a consensus on signing a new covenant between Honduras and the Organization of American States secretary general,” the Honduran government said in a statement.

 The government said it was important to take into consideration the complaints from some economic and political sectors about the behavior of some of the mission’s members.
+Their complaints included allegations of “excesses” by the commission and charges that it “trampled their rights and constitutional guarantees,” the statement said.

+The announcement of the resignation of the mission’s interim leader, Ana María Calderón, amplified concerns that the body’s days were numbered.

 In December, Honduras’ legislature voted to recommend that the commission not continue past its original four-year mandate.